Laurie Nash: Transfer to Camberwell

 Nash was immediately appointed captain of Camberwell and quickly became one of the most popular figures in the VFA, drawing large crowds to even practice matches.
 Playing mainly at centre-half-back in his first season but later in the forward-line, Nash was runner-up in the 1938 Camberwell Best and Fairest and won the 1939 Best and Fairest; and in 1939, he finished second in both of the VFA's Best and Fairest awards: the Recorder Cup and VFA Medal.
 Nash spent four seasons at Camberwell, where he played 74 games and kicked 418 goals, including 100 in 1939 and 141 in 1941.
 At the start of the 1940 season Nash was still considered amongst the best footballers in the country and, with the transfer of former South Melbourne teammate Bob Pratt and Collingwood full-forward Ron Todd to rival VFA sides Coburg and Williamstown respectively, there was talk that the VFA would now match the VFL for crowds.

+Nash's personality remained a source of friction while he was at Camberwell.
+In 1939, after a five match losing streak, a dispute over Nash's leadership style resulted in 14 players being dropped to the training list and seeking clearances.
+Nash was accused of speaking rudely to his players on the field, although one complainant's specific objection was that Nash would not address him by his Christian name, further highlighting the upper class/lower class divide which Nash navigated throughout his career.

 Nash was officially appointed captain/coach of Camberwell Cricket Club on 19 September 1938 and his debut for the club in the summer of 1938–1939 meant that he was the first person to be paid for playing grade cricket in Australia.